Counseling for Trauma

 • Change in habits or behavior since the trauma

 Research has proven psychotherapy to be the most effective form of treatment for trauma.
-I provide Eye Movement Desensitization and Reprocessing (EMDR) and Prolonged Exposure (PE) to assist you in processing and treating trauma.
+We provide Eye Movement Desensitization and Reprocessing (EMDR) and Prolonged Exposure (PE) to assist you in processing and treating trauma.

 During PE, clients meet with a therapist for approximately 8-12 sessions to complete this trauma specific focus.
 PE is highly effective for treating PTSD symptoms, and focuses exclusively on the traumatic event that causes the most pain for the client presently.
 PE is not suitable for everyone who has experienced trauma.
 The therapist will be able to determine if PE is the right fit for you through assessment of the trauma you experienced and the symptoms you are presenting with.